rremple/intervalidus/readme.md

 ## Using and Extending

 There is nothing remarkable about `LocalDate` here.
-It is an example of something called a "discrete value" upon which a "discrete domain" can be defined.
-Discrete values are finite with min/max values, they have an ordering, and they have methods for finding successors/predecessors.
-It is the "discrete domain" that is used to define "discrete intervals".
+It is an example of something called a "domain value" upon which a "domain" can be defined.
+Domain values are finite with min/max values, an order, and an ordered hash function.
+There are two kinds of domain values: discrete and continuous.
+Discrete values have methods for finding successors/predecessors where continuous values do not.
+It is the domain built on top of the domain value that is used to define "interval" boundaries.
+Intervals using a continuous domain values have boundaries that are either open or closed.
+Note that intervals with more than one dimension may include both discrete and continuous dimensions, as was shown in an example earlier.

 A discrete value is a type class, and there are implementations given for the following types:

 - `Int`